Track & Field

 Who can join?

-There are currently 5 Clubs in the Athletics South competition.
-You need to join a Club to be able to compete.
-Originally people joined Clubs based on location – but it doesn’t really matter.
+You need to join a club to be able to compete.
+Originally people joined clubs based on location – but it doesn’t really matter.
 Once registered you are encouraged to wear club colours, and will be issued a bib number which you need to wear each week.
-The Athletics South Clubs are:

 - Northern Suburbs Athletic Club